 Do Whales and Dolphins have Their Own Languages?

-There’s no definite proof that whales and dolphins are communicating at a level similar to our own.
+We don’t know if whales and dolphins are using what we might call language.
 The sheer complexity and abundance of the various sounds they make, does, however, make one wonder?
-What if?
+What if…?!

-Some people believe that the coda that whales and dolphins use are more akin to data transmission, such as fax machines, than it is to human language.
+Some people believe that the coda that whales and dolphins use are more akin to data transmission, such as fax machines, than they are to human language.
 According to James Nestor, data is a much more evolved way of communicating, which why modern communications is digital, such as cell phones and the internet.

-Someone has measured 1,600 microclicks in a single second being sent by one sperm whale to another.
+Researchers have measured 1,600 microclicks in a single second of sound being sent by one sperm whale to another.
+And they can repeat the exact pattern of microclicks with great precision.
 Nestor believes this is a very deliberate signal.
 He believes that the sperm whale clicks represent encoded packs of information that are much more refined than the words we use in human language, which he considers “really clunky.”

 “If I mispronounce something just slightly, you don’t understand me.
 Transmission of data is a much more precise.”